Me

 Old Johnny Bugger

-An old rapscallion finally finds a woman who will have him, and soon finds out that Heaven won't!
+An old rapscallion finally finds a woman who will have him, and soon finds out that

 (The guys in the studio call the style of this one "Cornish Zydeco!")